Code-Institute-Submissions/Parenting/README.md

 In the future, I would like to add more projects, as a continuity of babies life and write about toddler's life and challanges in their milestones development.
 Also, I would like to create flyers with a well structered information that can be printable.
 Also, I would like to add more dinamicity and interection for the users.
+Add more information related to the subject.
+Add supportfor dual language.

 # Strategy